 Time to Pack

-Today is the last day of our trip, by 8pm I should be back home in my own apartment.
+Today is the last day of our trip; by 8pm I should be back home in my own apartment.
 But first, breakfast!
-After a decent quantity of food (and coffee), I went back to my room to finish packing, then met Ed at reception to check out at 9:15.
+After a decent quantity of food (and coffee), I returned to my room to finish packing, then met Ed at reception to check out at 9:15.

-Loading our luggage into his little Fiat 500 rental, we made the short drive back to Gavrio where he dropped me off at the port and headed off to return the car.
+Loading our luggage into his little Fiat 500 rental, we drove back to Gavrio, where he dropped me off at the port and headed to return the car.

 Windy, but not Wavy

-I checked online to make sure our ferry was running on time, which it was, so it was no surprise to see it entering the harbour just after 10am.
-Boarding was pretty quick as there weren’t many people getting on and we were soon underway to Rafina.
+I checked online to ensure our ferry was running on time, which it was, so it was no surprise to see it entering the harbour just after 10 a.m.
+Boarding was quick as few people were getting on, and we were soon heading to Rafina.

-High winds had been forecast on account of a tropical storm heading across mainland Greece over the past couple of days.
-Fortunately, it turned south away from Andros so, despite still being very breezy on board, the waves weren’t too bad.
-I had taken a travel sickness tablet just in case but didn’t really need it while we were sat outside.
+High winds had been forecast due to a tropical storm heading across mainland Greece over the past few days.
+Fortunately, it turned south away from Andros, so despite still being very breezy on board, the waves weren’t too bad.
+I had taken a travel sickness tablet just in case, but I didn’t need it while we sat outside.

-Around Midday, we could see Rafina clearly and were soon docked and getting off the ferry.
+Around Midday, we could see Rafina clearly and soon docked and exited the ferry.

-In the end we relented and sat down at a random place to eat.
-I wasn’t overly hungry anyway (maybe due to eating chocolate on the ferry…) so just had some chips and tzatziki.
-Ed had some spaghetti which he said was fine.
+Ultimately, we relented and sat down at a random place to eat.
+I wasn’t overly hungry anyway (maybe due to eating chocolate on the ferry…), so I just had some chips and tzatziki.
+Ed had some spaghetti, which he said was fine.

-We looked into getting a local bus back to Athens airport, but the timings didn’t line up well for us.
-Either we took the 13:00 bus and arrived really early, or waited for the next one at 14:40 which we felt was cutting it a bit fine for our 16:45 flight.
-In the end, we went to a nearby café/bar, ordered a drink and asked the staff if they could arrange a taxi to take us to the airport.
+We looked into getting a local bus back to Athens airport, but the timings didn’t align well.
+We could take the 13:00 bus and arrive early or wait for the next one at 14:40, which we felt was cutting it a bit fine for our 16:45 flight.
+Ultimately, we went to a nearby café/bar, ordered a drink and asked the staff if they could arrange a taxi to take us to the airport.

 We arrived at the airport in good time.
-Due to Covid-19, it was pretty quiet so we were through bag drop and security in minutes.
-After a while spent sat in a café in the departure lounge, our flight was called and we boarded the plane bound for Stansted airport.
+Due to Covid-19, it was pretty quiet, so we were through bag drop and security in minutes.
+After a while spent sitting in a café in the departure lounge, our flight was called, and we boarded the plane bound for Stansted Airport.

-The flight itself was uneventful (just the way I like them!), even landing 30 minutes ahead of the advertised arrival time.
-I had to wait for my suitcase to arrive at the carousel, meanwhile Ed wanted to shoot off so he could catch the earlier train for his ride home, having only brought hand luggage for his trip.
-We said our goodbyes and, once my bag had arrived, I set off towards the short-stay car park where my parents were waiting to give me a lift home.
+The flight was uneventful (just the way I like them!), even landing 30 minutes ahead of the advertised arrival time.
+I had to wait for my suitcase to arrive at the carousel.
+Meanwhile, Ed wanted to shoot off to catch the earlier train for his ride home, having only brought hand luggage for his trip.
+We said our goodbyes, and once my bag had arrived, I set off towards the short-stay car park where my parents were waiting to give me a lift home.